robvanholstein/IRDAP/docs/source/instructions.rst

 Reducing data with IRDAP is very straightforward and only requires two commands to be entered in the terminal.
 First, create a directory (e.g. :file:`/home/T_Cha_2016-02-20`) containing a subdirectory called :file:`raw` (i.e. :file:`/home/T_Cha_2016-02-20/raw`) in which you place the raw FITS-files.

 .. attention::
    The raw FITS-files should have `DPR TYPE` equal to OBJECT, OBJECT,CENTER, OBJECT,FLUX or SKY.
-If the user wishes to make a new master flat and bad pixel map (see :ref:`Pre-processing in brief`) `DPR TYPE` can also be equal to FLAT,LAMP, DARK,BACKGROUND or DARK.
+If the user wishes to make a new master flat and bad pixel map (see :ref:`Pre-processing in a nutshell`) `DPR TYPE` can also be equal to FLAT,LAMP, DARK,BACKGROUND or DARK.

 .. hint::
    It is recommended to download the raw data from the `SPHERE data archive <http://archive.eso.org/wdb/wdb/eso/sphere/form>`_ and when doing so setting the search field `DPR TECH` to `any POLARIMETRY`.
 This way only data that is required for IRDAP will be downloaded.